Helen Gallagher: Television

 In 1949 Gallagher was co-host of Manhattan Showcase, a 15-minute talent-discovery program on CBS television.

 Despite extensive work on Broadway, Gallagher is perhaps best known to many Americans unfamiliar with her theater repertoire as the Irish matriarch Maeve Ryan on the ABC soap opera Ryan's Hope, a role she played for the show's entire duration, from 1975 to 1989.
 She was nominated for five Daytime Emmy Awards for her work on the serial, winning in 1976, 1977, and 1988.

 At the time she was cast in Ryan's Hope, Gallagher taught singing in her home three times a week.
 Michael Hawkins, who played the first Frank Ryan, was one of her students.

 As the show progressed into the 1980s, the show's ratings — never at blockbuster levels — took a steep slide.
 ABC executives cancelled Ryan's Hope in 1989.
 Creator and head writer Claire Labine scripted the end of the final episode with Maeve at the family bar, singing "Danny Boy".
 Almost immediately after the cancellation of Ryan's Hope, Gallagher had a two-day guest stint on Another World, and appeared in All My Children as a strict nurse and on One Life to Live as a sex therapist.
 She also continued to act in various off-Broadway and professional theater productions.

 Personal life

-In 1956, Gallagher married Frank Wise, who she met when he was a stagehand for The Pajama Game.
+On October 14, 1956, in New York City, Gallagher married Frank Wise, who she met when he was a stagehand for The Pajama Game.
 They divorced in 1972.
 Her friend Patti Specht served as the executor of her will at the time of her death.

 Later life and death

 In 1984, Gallagher starred in the title role of Tallulah, a musical stage biography of actress Tallulah Bankhead.
 In 1990s, she guest-starred on Law & Order and The Cosby Mysteries.
 In 1997, she starred in the independent LGBT-themed drama film Neptune’s Rocking Horse.

 She was a faculty member at Herbert Berghof Studio in New York City.

 Gallagher died in New York City on November 24, 2024, at the age of 98.

+An official website chronicling her life and career launched on her birth centenary on July 19, 2026.